Holonomy groups of flat manifolds with $R_\infty$ property: Proof of Theorem

 Assuming $A \not\subset C$, we get

 We prove that it is impossible.

-\begin{lm} Let $Q \subset S_k$ be a~transitive permutation group and $k \in \N$ be an odd natural number.
-Then $Q$ does not contain nontrivial normal elementary abelian 2-groups. \end{lm} \begin{proof} Let us denote by $N(\tau), \tau \in S_k$, a~set
+\begin{lm} Let $S \subset S_k$ be a~transitive permutation group and $k$ be an odd natural number.
+Then $S$ contains no nontrivial normal elementary abelian 2-groups. \end{lm} \begin{proof} Let $x \in X = \{1,\ldots,k\}$.
+Let $S_x$ be the stabilizer of $x$ in $S$ and $Sx$ be the orbit of $x$.
+By the transitivity of the action of $S$ on $X$, we have that $Sx = X$ and since we have a~bijection

-Assume, that $H \lhd Q$ is a normal nontrivial elementary abelian 2-group.
-Let $\tau$ be any element of $Q$.
-Without lose of generality we may assume $1 \in N(\tau)$.
-Since $Q$ is transitive, we have